If you have ever had a disappointing ragù and want an excellent recipe for a rich, flavoured-packed version, then look no further.

-This full-flavoured sauce is sublime eaten with ribbons of pasta and a generous shaving of Parmesan, but it makes the very best lasagne.
-I adapted it from an old, battered Italian cookery book handed down to me.
+For me, this ragù is sublime eaten with ribbons of pasta and a generous shaving of Parmesan, but it makes the very best lasagne when layered with pasta and a white sauce.

 I always make a sauce such as this in bulk, portioning the sauce once it has made and freezing some of it.
 But if you have a lot of people over, this amount will serve about 10 generously.